Julien-G-Man/lamla.ai/README.md

 - **Gemini**: https://makersuite.google.com/app/apikey
 - **Azure OpenAI**: https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/OpenAI
 - **Hugging Face**: https://huggingface.co/settings/tokens

+> **Security Note:**
+> - Your `.env` file contains sensitive secrets and **must never be committed to version control**.
+It is already included in `.gitignore`.
+> - For production, set environment variables securely in your deployment environment instead of using a `.env` file.
+> - Never log, print, or expose your API keys in code or error messages.

 > **Note**: At least one API key is required for question generation.
 The app will try APIs in order: Azure OpenAI → Gemini → Hugging Face → Local GPT-2 fallback.